Living in Portugal?

 If you are thinking of staying in Portugal permanently or at least beyond the time span for which your license is valid, you might want to exchange it for a Portuguese one.
 This can be done at the nearest office of the Instituto da Mobilidade e dos Transportes Terrestres (IMTT).
 This will not only save you a lot of trouble in case your license gets damaged or lost, but will also relieve you from the need of taking and passing another driving test once your original license loses its validity.

 Sadly, the rate of traffic fatalities in Portugal is higher than the EU average, partly because despite speed limit enforcements, speeding is widespread, and partly because the Portuguese driving style can tend to be rather on the aggressive end of the spectrum.
+However, the rate of these fatalities has gone down over the years.
 There are harsh fines for speeding and driving under the influence — the legal limit is 0.5‰ — so it is probably wisest not to emulate local habits.
 Roads in Portugal are generally of high quality, and the country has invested in the expansion and improvement of its road structure in the past years.

 Portugal has both a reliable bus network and an extensive railway network, connecting all important regions of the country.
 Additionally, expats moving to Porto or Lisbon will get to enjoy the services of the respective metro system, both of which also reach destinations in the areas surrounding the cities.
 Public transportation in Portugal is generally rather inexpensive and reliable, making it a feasible alternative to driving, especially in the two largest cities we have mentioned above.
 Apart from that, taxis are widely available.
+The Cabify taxi app is available for use in Lisbon, Porto, and Madeira, offering reasonable rates.
 A fact that might seem uncommon to newcomers is that taxis are generally not metered, but operate on fixed-based fares and additional fees per kilometer traveled.